Missing Horry County man found dead in car in Carolina Forest Kroger parking lot

 Caldrain was found dead in his car in the parking lot of Kroger in Carolina Forest, according to Horry County Chief Deputy Coroner Tamara Willard.
 Foul play is not suspected.
 An autopsy is scheduled.

 According to a police report obtained by News13, someone called police to report Caldrain’s vehicle in the parking lot.
+They were looking through the back window and saw him not moving.
 EMS was called and confirmed Caldrain was dead.